 Any discussion of food in Copenhagen invariably includes Noma.
-It’s hard to overstate the impact of this restaurant.
-For four years it declared the world’s best restaurant.
-It not only transformed dining in the Danish capital but made New Nordic gastronomy a force to be reckoned with worldwide.
-What’s more a generation of former Noma chefs have spread around the world, opening their own places that echo the Noma philosophy.
-The original opened in 2003 and closed for good in 2016.
-There has been a temporary location under the Knippelsbro Bridge and a new permanent location is due to open as part of an urban farm in the Christiania area of Copenhagen.
+It’s hard to overstate the impact of this eatery.
+For four years, it was declared the world’s best restaurant.
+Not only did it transform dining in the Danish capital but it made New Nordic gastronomy a force to be reckoned with worldwide.
+What’s more, a generation of former Noma chefs have launched their own places in the city and abroad that echo the Noma philosophy.
+Opened in 2003, the original restaurant closed its doors in 2016.
+There’s a temporary location under the Knippelsbro Bridge for now, and a new permanent location is due to open as part of an urban farm in the Christiania area of Copenhagen.
 Keep an eye on the website for details.